-- “Wild” was has story lines in Minnesota, California and Oregon.
-All but seven of the movie’s scenes were filmed in Oregon, and only two of them were actually on the Pacific Crest Trail.
+- The movie “Wild” has story lines in Minnesota, California and Oregon.
+However, all but seven of the movie’s scenes were filmed in Oregon, and only two of them were on the Pacific Crest Trail.

 - Ken Kesey’s masterful “Sometimes a Great Notion” explores the relationship between Oregon’s landscapes and its psyche.

 - Portland’s artists are varied and inspiring: Gus Van Sant, Matt Groening, Chuck Palahniuk, Beverly Cleary, Stephen Malkmus.

 Want more information about Oregon Fast Facts?

 If you have additional questions or comments about Oregon Fast Facts, please contact the appropriate member of the Travel Oregon staff listed below.